 Divorce can be hard on children.
 If you're like most parents, you love your children, are certain you know what's best for them, and are ready to fight tooth and nail to make it happen.
 Your soon-to-be ex-spouse may be just as sure of their parenting prowess, which is why determining child custody and parenting time can quickly become one of the most contentious parts of the entire divorce process.
 However, though you and your ex may be gearing up for an epic visitation and child custody battle, it's important to keep your children out of the line of fire and as far from the battlefield as you can.

 At Carl Taylor Law, we care about your children's safety, well-being, and happiness—and we know you do, too.
 We're dedicated to making the divorce process—and all of its related life changes—as painless as possible for both you and your children.
-Our accomplished divorce and family law attorneys Carl Taylor and Lisa Stein-Browning can help you negotiate or litigate a child custody and parenting time agreement that protects your rights, as well as your children's best interests.
+Our accomplished divorce and child custody attorneys Carl Taylor and Lisa Stein-Browning can help you negotiate or litigate a child custody and parenting time agreement that protects your rights, as well as your children's best interests.

 Divorcing in New Jersey and worried about parenting time and child custody issues?
 Here's what you should know.